 Coriolis Composites and Victrex have each utilised their own specific technologies and know-how in teaming up to use an Automated Fibre Placement (AFP) process using parameters that unlock the potential of VICTREX AE ™ 250 UDT which could benefit engineers at the aerospace OEMs and in the tier and processor supply chain.
 Specifically, the cooperation on composite process development could enable the aerospace industry to create composite parts faster and more economically.

 The results of the study are unprecedented in terms of lay down speed at acceptable porosity levels for TP UD laminates.
-This is a decisive step towards enabling the market to scale up manufacturing and realise the benefits of TP UD tapes.
+This is a decisive step towards enabling the market to scale up manufacturing and realize the benefits of TP UD tapes.
 VICTREX AE 250 UDT holds the potential for manufacturers to exceed speed of manufacturing of an existing TP UDT intended for the same applications, and rivals Automated Fibre Placement/Automated Tape Laying (AFP/ATL) deposition rates for thermosets without the necessary lengthy autoclave consolidation time required for thermoset UDT (TS UDT).

 “During the presentation, we will demonstrate how, with VICTREX AE 250 based UDT prepreg tape, we have been able to achieve a faster lay-up speed when followed by Out of Autoclave (OoA) consolidation.
 The results of our study are a significant improvement over what we’ve seen for a similar TP UD tape,” summarised Dr. Stuart Green, Market Technology Manager for Aerospace at Victrex.